thoughtfulbloke/letter2ed/README.md

 Though not mentioned in the paper, adding the Population as a model term to a death based model should be functionally equivalent to using the commonly known Crude Mortality Rate (deaths among the total population / total living population).
-And a 2015-2019 linear regression of the annual CMR gives an excess of 1%.
+A 2015-2019 linear regression of the annual CMR gives an excess of 1%.

 Gibson’s method produces results further from actuarial standard methods